 The Museum was started in 1967 and the collection grew through the generous donations of local people.
 Now the museum looks after around 50,000 items including photographs, costume and textile, farming, tools and trades and domestic life.
 There is also a supporting archive of paper ephemera.
-Please contact us if you would like to see anything in our reserve collection.

 Object of the month

 Each month we delve into our archives to bring you our object of the month.
 Take a look our past objects.

 On display in the High Days and Holidays exhibition is this travelling tea set.
 The first picnic set containing tableware designed to fit inside a wicker basket was displayed at the Great Exhibition in 1851.
 The company that made it was GW Scott & Sons a London company that specialised in basketry, wicker and cane furniture.
 Their ‘Coracle’ brand of Fitted Luncheon and Tea Baskets became very popular in the late 19th and first half of the 20th century.
 They were available in different sizes and luxury, with price tags accordingly.
 As the sets were cleverly fitted within the baskets they could be useful on long train journeys, carriage rides and days out sightseeing.
 The wicker basket on display was made by GW Scott &Sons in the 1920s.
 There is space for cups, plates, knives, teaspoons, a butter container and a Vesta (match) case which are all unfortunately missing.
 The cups and plates would have been made from china.
 The spirit stove, kettle, food box, mini fuel can, milk bottle, tea and sugar containers are all in their places.
 Although this Tea Basket for 2 is from a basic range it would have been regarded as a luxury item at the time.

 The museum is very fortunate in holding the collections of two local photographers Sydney Smith, active between c1905 and 1950, and Peter Harris, active between 1968 and c1995.
 There are also a number of smaller collections.